rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

 #let img5 = box(stroke: black, inset: 0.5em)[#image("../../Images/BackendModalAnalysisPictures/Mode_5_170.77Hz.png")]
 #let img6 = box(stroke: black, inset: 0.5em)[#image("../../Images/BackendModalAnalysisPictures/Mode_6_194.35Hz.png")]

-  #grid(columns: 2, inset: 0.5em,
+    #subpar.grid(columns: 2, inset: 0.5em,
-    figure(img1, caption: [Mode 1 - 56.368 Hz]),
+    figure(img1, caption: [Mode 1 - 56.368 Hz], supplement: none),
-    figure(img2, caption: [Mode 2 - 98.955 Hz]),
+    figure(img2, caption: [Mode 2 - 98.955 Hz], supplement: none),
-    figure(img3, caption: [Mode 3 - 116.75 Hz]),
+    figure(img3, caption: [Mode 3 - 116.75 Hz], supplement: none),
-    figure(img4, caption: [Mode 4 - 130.93 Hz]),
+    figure(img4, caption: [Mode 4 - 130.93 Hz], supplement: none),
-    figure(img5, caption: [Mode 5 - 170.77 Hz]),
+    figure(img5, caption: [Mode 5 - 170.77 Hz], supplement: none),
-    figure(img6, caption: [Mode 6 - 194.35 Hz]),
+    figure(img6, caption: [Mode 6 - 194.35 Hz], supplement: none),
-  )
+    caption: "Backend PCB mode shapes with constraint", )<modalshapeswithconstraint>
 === Accelerometer Placement

-#align(
-  figure(
+#figure(
     box(stroke: 1pt+black)[
-      #image("../../Images/accelerometer_placement.jpg", width: 150mm)
+      #image("../../Images/accelerometer_placement.jpg", width: 120mm)
-    ], caption: "Accelerometer Placement on the Backend PCB" )
+    ], caption: "Accelerometer Placement on the Backend PCB" )<accelerometer_placement>
-)<accelerometer_placement>

-We instrument the backend PCB at dynamically critical points.
-Candidate locations were selected through a modal analysis performed in ANSYS and verified experimentally with an impulse‑hammer test.
-Based on the resulting mode shapes, we placed accelerometers near antinodes (regions of maximum deformation) while respecting packaging, cable routing, and mass‑loading constraints.
-This ensures the measured signals are sensitive to resonant amplification yet representative of in‑service response.

-To balance constraints with coverage, two mini‑triaxial accelerometers and one triaxial accelerometer were installed at locations that collectively capture the dominant bending and torsional responses of the board.
+Instrumentation of the backend PCB focused on dynamically critical points.
+Mode shapes from ANSYS, together with impulse hammer measurements, were interpreted to locate antinodes where the response is strongest.
+Sensors were positioned near these regions to improve signal to noise and avoid nodal lines where the motion is small.
+Practical constraints such as component clearance, adhesive pads, and cable routing were respected so that the installation remained representative of normal assembly conditions @ci_pcb_modal_2020.

+To capture different aspects of the dynamics with a small channel count, sensors were distributed across areas with distinct modal participation so that their combined responses separated bending and torsion.
+In the optimal sensor placement literature this independence of information is formalised with information based criteria; here a pragmatic version of the same idea was followed and verified with standard checks such as coherence and Auto MAC to ensure good data quality @zacharakis2024_osp_tf @ci_pcb_modal_2020.

+Attention was paid to the influence of the test itself.
+Light sensors with short leads were used to limit mass loading on the lightweight board, and the PCB was suspended during hammer tests to approximate free free boundary conditions.
+The resulting frequency response functions did not show mass loading artefacts, which indicates that the measured behaviour reflected the structure rather than the instrumentation @ci_pcb_modal_2020.

+Finally, placement was linked to the reliability questions that motivated this study.
+Solder joint fatigue is driven by relative motion and local stress near components, so measuring at component dense regions where the main bending and torsion shapes develop helps connect dynamics to durability.
+This view is consistent with results showing that increasing board stiffness shifts modes and can reduce relative displacement at the joints @doranga2022_pcb_stiffening.
+With these considerations, two mini triaxial accelerometers and one triaxial accelerometer were installed at locations that together track the dominant responses of the board.
+The final positions are shown in @accelerometer_placement.

 === Vibration Data Acquisition